 At $300, the Panga is not a cheap backpack.
 There are numerous dry bag backpacks on the market for under $125 (Quiksilver Sea Stash, Billabong Surftrek Storm Backpack, RVCA Weld Backpack, and the Dakine Cyclone II).
 Slightly nicer options include Patagonia’s Disperser Roll-Top Pack ($219) and NRS’s Bills Dry Bag ($180).

 While these bags are cheaper and waterproof, they aren’t submersible like the Panga backpack.
-The only similar option we found was Patagonia’s Guidewater backpack which offers similar features at the same price point ($299) — which we have yet to test for comparison.
+The only similar options we found was the Fishpond Submersible backpack ($300) and the Patagonia Guidewater backpack ($299) — which we have yet to test for comparison.

 If you’re looking for a bag that’s going to keep your gear dry no matter what, the YETI Panga is the pack for you.
 It’s reliably waterproof and incredibly durable.
 Dogs, kids, crazy adventures — the Panga can keep up with them all.